Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

 Mississippi State Stats and Trends

-- Thus far this season Mississippi State has one win against the spread.

-- Mississippi State's games this year have eclipsed the over/under one time in four opportunities (25%).
+- Mississippi State's games this year have gone over the point total one time in four opportunities (25%).

 - The Bulldogs rack up 19.0 more points per game (28.3) than the Aggies surrender (9.3).

-- When Mississippi State records more than 9.3 points, it is 1-3 against the spread and 2-2 overall.
+- When Mississippi State scores more than 9.3 points, it is 1-3 against the spread and 2-2 overall.

 - The Bulldogs have turned the ball over three more times (7 total) than the Aggies have forced a turnover (4) this season.